swisskyrepo/PayloadsAllTheThings/Methodology and Resources/Cobalt Strike - Cheatsheet.md

 ## Lateral Movement

+:warning: OPSEC Advice: Use the **spawnto** command to change the process Beacon will launch for its post-exploitation jobs.
+The default is rundll32.exe

 - **portscan:** Performs a portscan on a spesific target.
 - **runas:** A wrapper of runas.exe, using credentials you can run a command as another user.
 - **pth:** By providing a username and a NTLM hash you can perform a Pass The Hash attack and inject a TGT on the current process. \